 The vast majority of people face the same issue.

-The truth is, you either need to be a super proactive individual, starting early on to make sure your grades are close to perfect and that you have a very well-rounded routine of extra-curricular activities, or you need to be someone with an incredibly powerful story of overcoming some major life setback (coming out of poverty, being an orphan etc.) otherwise, you don’t really stand a chance for scholarships!
+The truth is, you either need to be a super proactive individual, starting early on to make sure your grades are close to perfect and that you have a very well-rounded routine of extra-curricular activities, or you need to be someone with an incredibly powerful story of overcoming some major life setback.
+Otherwise, you don’t really stand a chance for scholarships!

 So I didn’t.